carbon-language/carbon-lang/docs/project/evolution.md

 ##### Actions

 - **Review manager**:
-  - Update the `Evolution > Announcements` forum topic with the final decision.
+  - Update the `Evolution > Announcements` topic with the final decision.
   - If the proposal was accepted, commit the proposal decision.
 - **Author**: Start making dependent changes to apply the proposal.